Deautonomisation by singularity confinement and degree growth: Parameter evolution and the period map

-For non-autonomous mappings of type (b) of Proposition \ref{classificationpropnonauto}, it was shown in \cite{MASE} that they correspond to Sakai surfaces, for which we can always find a sufficient subset in $Q^\perp$.
+Note that a root basis is automatically a sufficient subset.
+For non-autonomous mappings of type (b) of Proposition \ref{classificationpropnonauto}, it was shown in \cite{MASE} that they correspond to Sakai surfaces, for which we always have a sufficient subset in $Q^\perp$, for example the root bases constructed by Sakai for each type in the list \cite{SAKAI2001}.
 However, in order to show that we can always find a sufficient subset for mappings of type (c) in Proposition \ref{classificationpropnonauto} we will require the following Lemma consisting of several results from \cite{SCasIC}.

 \begin{lemma}[{\cite{SCasIC}}] Denote the periodic part of $\Pic(\X)$ under $\Phi$ by